Colin Young (film educator): Early life

 Young was born in Glasgow, Scotland on 5 April 1927.
 He graduated from the University of St Andrews with a degree in Philosophy and Morals.
 He worked in Scotland as a film journalist before going to California to study film at UCLA, where he earned a MFA degree.

 UCLA

 At UCLA, Young moved from student to teacher, becoming chairman of the School of Theater, Film and Television in 1965.
 Graduates during his tenure included Francis Ford Coppola, Paul Schrader, John Milius, Haskell Wexler, Barry Levinson and Lawrence Kasdan.
+Two of his students became famous one year later under the name of The Doors, Ray Manzarek and Jim Morrison.
 He had a policy of employing filmmakers who were in between jobs to teach: although as David MacDougall said some of them "couldn't teach", despite that "they were infected with the virus of cinema and we caught it from them".

 He was particularly involved in the creation of UCLA's Ethnographic Film Program, launched in 1966 inspired by the ideas of Harold Garfinkel, intending to bring film and anthropology together.

 While in California, he also wrote for the University of California Press's journal Film Quarterly, becoming its LA editor.